Methylmalonic Acidemia

 Inciting Event

-- Metabolic stress such as infection, fasting, or high protein intake can precipitate acute metabolic decompensation.
+Catabolic stress such as infection, fasting, or surgery precipitates metabolic decompensation.

 Latency Period

-- Symptoms typically manifest within the first few days to weeks of life after birth.
+Symptoms typically develop within the first days to weeks of life in classic cases.

 Diagnostic Delay

-- Nonspecific early symptoms such as poor feeding and vomiting can mimic common neonatal illnesses, delaying diagnosis.
+Nonspecific early symptoms such as vomiting and lethargy mimic common neonatal illnesses.

 Clinical Presentation